whatsapp us

 How a Modular Kitchen Is Actually Made: Inside a Gurgaon Factory (Step-by-Step Manufacturing Process)

-A factory-made modular kitchen goes through 8 manufacturing stages — from raw material selection to final quality check — before it reaches your home.
-Each stage uses specialised industrial machinery that delivers precision, consistency, and sealing quality that on-site carpentry cannot replicate.
-This article takes you inside WoodAge’s manufacturing facility in DLF Phase 3, Gurugram, to show exactly what happens between the day you place your order and the day your kitchen is installed.
+A factory made modular kitchen goes through 8 manufacturing stages, from raw material selection to final quality check, before it reaches your home.
+Each stage uses specialised industrial machinery that delivers precision, consistency and sealing quality that site carpentry cannot replicate.
+This article takes you inside WoodAge’s manufacturing facility in Gurugram, to show exactly what happens between the day you place your order and the day your kitchen is installed.

-Stage 1: Design to Production Drawing (Day 1–3)
+Stage 1: Design to Production Drawing (Day 1 to 3)

 After the client approves the final 3D kitchen design, our design team converts it into production drawings - detailed technical drawings that specify every panel dimension, edge banding requirement, hardware position, and assembly sequence.

-Each kitchen generates 30–80 individual panel specifications.
-A typical L-shaped kitchen has approximately 45–55 panels (sides, shelves, backs, shutters, plinths).
+Each kitchen generates 30 to 80 individual panel specifications.
+A typical L-shaped kitchen has approximately 45 to 55 panels (sides, shelves, backs, shutters, plinths).
 Every panel’s length, width, thickness, material, finish, and edge treatment is documented.

 These production drawings feed directly into the CNC machine’s digital programme.
 There is no manual interpretation step - the designer’s millimetre-precise specifications become the machine’s cutting instructions.

-Stage 2: Material Selection and Cutting (Day 3–8)
+Stage 2: Material Selection and Cutting (Day 3 to 8)

 Raw material - BWP plywood sheets (8×4 feet), HDHMR boards, laminate sheets - is selected from our inventory.
 For BWP plywood, we verify the IS 710 stamp, check ply layer count, and inspect for surface defects.

 The CNC panel saw reads the cutting list from the design file and cuts each sheet into the required panel dimensions.
-The machine optimises the cutting layout to minimise material waste — our average waste rate is 8–12%, compared to 15–25% with manual cutting.
+The machine optimises the cutting layout to reduce offcuts and keep repeated panel sizes consistent across the kitchen.

 Precision matters here: The CNC panel saw cuts to ±0.1mm accuracy.
 For a cabinet box to be perfectly square (which is essential for hardware to function properly), all four sides must be cut to exact specifications.
 A 1mm error in one panel means the hinge boring positions will be off, the shutter will not sit flush, and the gap between adjacent shutters will be uneven.